figurl/wavelets/gui/src/content/index.md

 All three methods involve the following steps for compression:

 - Transform the time series data to a different domain (or keep them in the time domain for QTC)
-- Quantize the transformed data in order to lower the information energy (this is where the loss occurs)
+- Quantize the transformed data in order to lower the information entropy (this is where the loss occurs)
 - Compress the quantized data using a lossless method such as zlib

 Then to reconstruct an approximation of the original signal, the following steps are taken: